Arrondissement: Netherlands

 In the Netherlands an arrondissement is a judicial jurisdiction.

 Switzerland

 Subdivisions of the canton of Bern include districts since 2010, which are called arrondissements administratifs in French.

 Post-Soviet states

-In some post-Soviet states, there are cities that are divided into municipal raioni similarly to how some French cities are divided into municipal arrondissements (see e.g. Raions of cities in Ukraine, Municipal divisions of Russia, Administrative divisions of Minsk).
+In some post-Soviet states, there are cities that are divided into municipal raioni similar to how some French cities are divided into municipal arrondissements (see e.g. Raions of cities in Ukraine, Municipal divisions of Russia, Administrative divisions of Minsk, Tashkent in Uzbekistan).

 Francophone Africa

-Most nations in Africa that have been colonised by France have retained the arrondissement administrative structure.
-These are normally subunits of a department, and may either contain or be coequal with communes (towns).
+Most nations in Africa that have been colonized by France have retained the arrondissement administrative structure.
+These are normally subunits of a department and may either contain or be coequal with communes (towns).
 In Mali the arrondissement is a subunit of a cercle, while in some places arrondissements are essentially subdistricts of large cities.